dyh1213/AlphaVantage_C-_ApiWrapper/README.md

 };
 ```

-You can them modify the parameters and get different variations of the same function, or call a different one alltogether.
+You can then modify the parameters and get different variations of the same function, or call a different one alltogether.

 ```C#
 var SMA_5 = await GetTechnical(parameters, API_KEY);